blagodarin/yttrium/README.md

 Yttrium is (intended to become) a game development framework.

+Yttrium is an occasional hobby project, so don't expect it to be something actually valuable or to eventually turn into one.
+It's more like a bunch of various ideas piled together and roughly shaped to look game engine-ish.

 Yttrium aims to:
 * Be a *modern C++ framework* in terms of API design, software architecture, development tools and coding practices.